- What is "Flow Metrics?"(play video)

 - Our Fresh Index and Historic Index are populated by crawl data produced by our web crawlers.

 - A web crawler cannot tell when a link was made, it only knows when it found it.
 Our Historic Index has the advantage of a history of 5 years of data, which we believe makes it the most comprehensive source of backlinks information available.
-Our Fresh Index has a much shorter memory, currently 90 days.

 - We believe all site explorers on the market suffer from some kind of memory effect when reporting link creation dates and hence new links.